 Since then I have helped hundreds of riders around the world get faster, ride longer and enjoy the trail more.
 From World Cup racers and National Champions to weekend warriors, from Downhillers to Marathon racers, I am proud to say that everyone who has tried my programs has seen noticeable improvements in their riding.

-I want to help you be a better rider – end of story.
+I want to Help you be a Better Rider – Period

 I know that if you use the information you’ll find on this blog you will do just that.
 I also know that once you see what this free info will do for you then you will be more likely to check out one of my more in depth programs; but even if you don’t that’s alright.
 Just knowing that I am helping advance our sport into the 21st Century in enough.